ai-dock/jupyter-python/README.md

 If you prefer to use the standard `docker run` syntax, the command to pass is `init.sh`.

 ## Run in the Cloud

+This image should be compatible with any GPU cloud platform.
+You simply need to pass environment variables at runtime.

+>[!NOTE]
+>Please raise an issue on this repository if your provider cannot run the image.

 __Container Cloud__